n8rzz/jekyllsandbox/_posts/2014-08-18-setting-up-ubuntu-for-web-development.markdown

 $ sudo apt-get dist-upgrade
 {% endhighlight %}

 This could take a little while.
-There are usually a lot of things that need updating after installing Ubunutu.
+There are usually a lot of things that need updating after installing Ubuntu.
 After you have finished with the updates and upgrades, run the following commands to clean things up:

 {% highlight vim script %}
 $ sudo apt-get autoclean